 Go Live in Five Months

-NexVue Information Systems is an Acumatica Gold Partner, an Acumatica ISV development partner, and one of Acumatica’s founding partners.
+NexVue (now Net at Work) Information Systems is an Acumatica Gold Partner, an Acumatica ISV development partner, and one of Acumatica’s founding partners.
 The Stamford, CT-based company has developed two vertical market solutions fully embedded in the Acumatica framework as well as over 70 add-ons and extensions for its clients.
 The company has dedicated itself to learning Acumatica from every angle; from the front-end application to the deepest levels of the development framework and serves clients nationwide.

 Such a deep understanding of the platform was needed to seamlessly connect Fabuwood’s internally developed EZ Pricing tool and warehouse management system GPS, says Schwartz.